WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Semi-desert, foothills.
 Disturbed areas.
 Spring, summer.

-This native of Europe has spread aggressively throughout the United States.
+Sisymbrium altissimum is a native annual of Europe that has spread aggressively throughout the United States.
 It germinates early in the season, grows rapidly, and has a very effective seed dispersal system: when it dries, it breaks away from the ground at the base of the plant and tumbles along with the wind scattering its seeds.
 It has all the traits necessary for easy and widespread dispersal and growth.

-Sisymbrium altissimum commonly grows to three feet (as pictured here) and can reach nearly five feet.
+Sisymbrium altissimum has a stout central stem, commonly grows to three feet (as pictured above) and can reach nearly five feet.
 It branches in a maze of stems, produces numerous flowers, and quickly goes to seed.
 The dried plant is buff colored and very stiff.

 Linnaeus named both this genus and species in 1753.
-"Sisymbrium" is a name given by the Greeks to some Mustard plant several thousand years ago.
+"Sisymbrium" is a name given by the Greeks several thousand years ago to a plant in the Mustard Family.
 "Altissimum" is Latin for "very tall".
-Jim Hill was a railroad owner and this non-native species is thought to have been spread across the United States along the railroad.
+Jim Hill was a railroad owner and this non-native species is thought to have spread across the United States along the railroad.

 Sisymbrium altissimum